GaloisInc/crucible/crux-llvm/README.md

 * `--symbolic-fs-root=DIR`: Specify a directory containing the initial contents of a symbolic filesystem to use during symbolic execution.
 See the Symbolic I/O documentation for the format of this directory.
+[Experimental]

 # Environment Variables